Skip Navigation

 • No deforestation and no conversion of native vegetation

 • We commit to eliminating conversion of native vegetation with significant environmental or social value from our supply chain.
 Conversion is the removal of natural forest by human activity, without subsequent regeneration.
 Conversion may occur due to changing land use (e.g. agriculture, urban development, etc.) or where forest has been cleared by forest management practices and not regenerated.
 This commitment prohibits both deforestation of forested biomes, and conversion of native vegetation in grassland or savannah biomes.
 Wherever possible, production should occur on already converted or degraded land.
 Sustainably managed selective logging of natural forests does not constitute conversion.
+By year end 2030, Colgate’s sourcing of palm oil, soy and all pulp and paper based packaging will be deforestation and conversion free.
 Our no deforestation and no conversion commitment includes the following areas:

 • Protection of High Carbon Stock Forests